Gigaspaces/xap-docs/site/content/xap110/query-geospatial.markdown

 weight: 340
 ---

-Geospatial queries make use of geometry data types such as points, circles and polygons and these queries consider the spatial relationship between these geometries.
+Spatial queries make use of geometry data types such as points, circles and polygons and these queries consider the spatial relationship between these geometries.

 {{%warning "Technical Preview"%}}
 This feature is new in 11.0 and is currently a technical preview, i.e. it is subject to breaking changes until 11.0 is released.